What is the methane hotspot?

 “It’s all about the economics,” the expert said.
 “Technologies have improved to make other forms of energy less expensive than coal.”
 One might figure sure, that’s some tree-hugging environmentalist arguing for solar and wind energy.
 But in fact, that’s the…

-Guest Blogger: Donna Stewart You could say solar power was “discovered” when humans first started strategically setting crops to optimize sun exposure and plant growth.
-Or maybe in the 7th century BCE when people started using magnifying glasses to make…
+By Guest Blogger: Donna Stewart You could say solar power was “discovered” when humans first started strategically setting crops to optimize sun exposure and plant growth.
+Or maybe in the 7th century BCE when people started using magnifying glasses…

 Call Senator Gardner and tell him you want him to put his constituents above special interests.
 CALL: (202) 224-5941 Senator Cory Gardner’s vote this morning to roll back the BLM Methane Rule tells us a lot about his alliances.
 Unfortunately, Coloradans…